Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Methodology

 for every $k,r=1,\ldots,K$.

-Given sequential (time series) data for $\{\boldsymbol{y}_c(t_k)\}$, the unknown parameters of the MVAR in Eq.~\eqref{eq:mvar}, i.e., the intercept vector $\boldsymbol{A}_0$ and the coefficient matrices $\boldsymbol{A}_j$, can be computed by the solution of the following least-squares problem:
+Given sequential (time series) data for $\{\boldsymbol{y}_c(t_k)\}$, the unknown parameters of the MVAR in Eq.~\eqref{eq:mvar}, i.e., and the coefficient matrices $\boldsymbol{A}_j$, can be computed by the solution of the following least-squares problem:

 where the MVAR loss function is:

 with the predictions of the MVAR model given by: